sethmeh/MSSB_Logs_Reader/README.md

 # MSSB_Logs_Reader
 Parses MSSB log sheets into stats

-Download both the main.cpp and Game.h files or copy them into your ide free online ide here: https://www.onlinegdb.com/
+Download both the main.cpp and Game.h files or copy them into your ide. free online ide here: https://www.onlinegdb.com/

 To use: